marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-16.jpg)

-Remember earlier when I said at least I don't have to run multiple `cd` or `cd..` commands.
+Remember what I said earlier about not having to do multiple `cd` or `cd ..` commands?
 Yeah.
-Anywhere in order to get to /opt/troll_den, I typed:
+Anyway in order to get to /opt/troll_den, I typed:
 ```txt
 cd ..
 cd ..